Killing of Fredy Villanueva: Incident

 Lapointe said his concern about the threat of being disarmed was so great that he shot his gun "three or four times" before he was able to remove it from its holster.
 One gunshot struck Fredy.
 Jeffrey Sagor Météllus and another man, Denis Méas, were also struck and injured.
 Only a minute had passed from the officers exiting their vehicle to the shots being fired.

-Fredy was seriously injured.
+Villanueva was seriously injured.
 Two bullets hit his internal organs, perforating the stomach and causing lacerations to the inferior vena cava, liver left lobe, and pancreas.
 He was pronounced dead in the operating room at Hôpital Sacré-Coeur at 21:45.

 At 10:00 PM, the SPVM issued a press release in which it said: "Around 7:10 p.m., police patrolling the Montreal North sector intervened in Henri-Bourassa Park at the intersection of Pascal and Rolland streets.
 During the intervention, while trying to arrest a suspect at the scene, police were encircled by several individuals.
 At one point, a group movement was initiated with a number of men rushing the male and female police officers, assaulting them.
 The male officer then fired towards the suspects, hitting three of them; one was wounded fatally."

 Constable Pilotte had graduated from the province’s police academy 18 months before the shooting.